Investment Property Mortgage Rates What Should You Expect To Pay

 But the debt you owe on the first house will increase with either of these options, so make sure you can afford the new payment plus the additional mortgage to avoid losing either home.

+Do you have to put 20% down on an investment property?
 You may need at least 15% down to buy a single-family investment property.
 To buy a multifamily property with up to four units, you could be required to have up to a 25% down payment.

-But because investment property mortgage rates are higher than those for primary homes, and because the borrower requirements are stricter, it pays to work on your finances before you apply for an investment loan.
+An investment property can be a gateway toward wealth creation and building up new income streams.
+However, because investment property mortgage rates are higher than those for primary homes, and because the borrower requirements are stricter, it pays to work on your finances before you apply for an investment loan.
 That way, you give yourself the best chance at a great interest rate and a home loan that can ultimately make money for you.

 *A down payment is required if the borrower does not have full VA entitlement or when the loan amount exceeds the VA county limits.
-VA loans subject to individual VA Entitlement amounts and eligibility, qualifying factors such as income and credit guidelines, and property limits
+VA loans subject to individual VA Entitlement amounts and eligibility, qualifying factors such as income and credit guidelines, and property limits.

 The information in this article does not constitute financial planning or tax advice.
 Please consult a financial advisor or tax advisor regarding your specific situation.
 Furthermore, Fairway is not a registered or licensed credit management service provider.
 Any mortgage rate projections are not a reflection of Fairway’s opinion or guarantee of interest rates in the current or upcoming market.
 Fairway does not guarantee a mortgage loan will result in equity gains or tax advantages.
 Any potential benefits from homeownership are based on individual factors.
 Contact your Fairway loan officer for more information regarding your specific situation.